Green's function representations for Marchenko imaging without up/down decomposition: Elastodynamic Green's function representations

 \subsection{Representation for a modified elastodynamic Green's function}

-We introduce the elastodynamic Green's function $G_{k,n}(\bx,\bxS,\omega)$ as a solution of equation (\ref{eqweedyn}) for a unit point source of volume-force density at $\bxS$ in the $x_n$-direction, hence
+We introduce the elastodynamic Green's function $G_{k,n}({\bf x},{\bf x}_S,\omega)$ as a solution of equation (\ref{eqweedyn}) for a unit point source of volume-force density at ${\bf x}_S$ in the $x_n$-direction, hence

-We demand that the time domain version of $G_{k,n}(\bx,\bxS,\omega)$ is causal.
-Note that $G_{k,n}$ obeys source-receiver reciprocity, i.e., $G_{k,n}(\bx,\bxS,\omega)=G_{n,k}(\bxS,\bx,\omega)$.
-We introduce ${\bf G}(\bx,\bxS,\omega)$ as a $3\times 3$ matrix, according to
+We demand that the time domain version of $G_{k,n}({\bf x},{\bf x}_S,\omega)$ is causal.
+Note that $G_{k,n}$ obeys source-receiver reciprocity, i.e., $G_{k,n}({\bf x},{\bf x}_S,\omega)=G_{n,k}({\bf x}_S,{\bf x},\omega)$.
+We introduce ${\bf G}({\bf x},{\bf x}_S,\omega)$ as a $3\times 3$ matrix, according to

-Each column is a particle velocity vector of which the components, for fixed $\bxS$ and variable $\bx$, obey wave equation (\ref{eqweedynG}).
-The different columns correspond to different directions of the force source at $\bxS$.
-In matrix form, source-receiver reciprocity implies ${\bf G}(\bx,\bxS,\omega)=\{{\bf G}(\bxS,\bx,\omega)\}^t$, where superscript $t$ denotes transposition.
+Each column is a particle velocity vector of which the components, for fixed ${\bf x}_S$ and variable ${\bf x}$, obey wave equation (\ref{eqweedynG}).
+The different columns correspond to different directions of the force source at ${\bf x}_S$.
+This is different from the elastodynamic Green's function used by \cite{Wapenaar2014GJI}, in which the different elements represent decomposed compressional and shear waves.
+In matrix form, source-receiver reciprocity implies ${\bf G}({\bf x},{\bf x}_S,\omega)=\{{\bf G}({\bf x}_S,{\bf x},\omega)\}^t$, where superscript $t$ denotes transposition.